Mat Feagai: 2024

 In round 14 of the 2024 NRL season, Feagai scored two tries for St. George Illawarra in their 56-14 victory over the Wests Tigers.
 Feagai signed a two-year extension with the club until the end of 2026.

 In round 26, he scored a hat-trick in the clubs 44-40 loss against Parramatta.
 It was the most points scored in a game by a losing team in NSWRL/NRL history.

 2025

-Feagai was limited to only eight appearances with St. George Illawarra in the 2025 NRL season as the club finished 15th on the table.
+Feagai was limited to only eight appearances scoring 4 tries with St. George Illawarra in the 2025 NRL season as the club finished 15th on the table.

 On 28 September, Feagai played in St. George Illawarra's 30-12 NSW Cup Grand Final loss to New Zealand.

+2026

+On 15 May 2026 it was reported that he had signed for Castleford Tigers in the Super League on a 3-year deal for the 2027 season onwards.